MrGam3z/MrGam3z/README.md

 - 👋 Hi, I’m @MrGam3z
-- 👀 I’m interested in coding, gaming and creating YouTube videos
+- 👀 I’m interested in coding, creating games and gaming
-- 🌱 I’m currently learning Java so I can make my own plugins
+- 🌱 I’m currently learning C++ so I can get into my preferred study!
-- 💞️ I’m looking to collaborate on YouTube lol
 - 📫 How to reach me: through discord (MrGamez#0896), through spigot (MrGam3z) or anywhere else where you can find me I guess.

 <!---